gettilled/tilled-example-monorepo/react-ts-checkout/README.md

     [Lifting State Up](https://reactjs.org/docs/lifting-state-up.html) page in
     React's documentation.
 -   By design, Tilled.js inserts iFrames into the DOM for PCI compliance.
-The values therin **cannot** be accessed by your client-side code.
+The values therein **cannot** be accessed by your client-side code.
 Running the teardown function, as demonstrated in `useTilled` **will** delete the form instance and the values stored in its respective iFrames.
 This will prevent duplicate form inputs that could result in difficult to troubleshoot errors.